MikaLorielle/PyPP-Interpreter/README.md

 Python with brackets.
 It is a single script.
 It's that simple.
 Everything is in one script.

+[Not So Important] PYPP.pypp does not have the PYL{ }PYL bug fix. just use the 'PyPP.py' & 'main.py'.
 !IMPORTANT!
 if __name__ == "__main__" WILL NOT WORK!
 Since the interpreter runs things, it should be this: